thegetty/inventories-and-surveys/content/part-ii/chapter-7.md

 Although volunteers may have a variety of skill sets, they will have in common a desire to feel a part of and contribute meaningfully to the survey.
 A well-designed volunteer program identifies and describes specific opportunities that account for a range of skills and also establishes qualifications, work programs (including expected time commitments), and relevant training needed for each activity.
 In this way, potential volunteers have a clear understanding of what activities may or may not be available to them.
 The roles of volunteers in various aspects of a survey are discussed in subsequent chapters where relevant.

 Volunteers, like interns, are not recommended for tasks that require specialized professional training, experience, and qualifications or that may have implications for credible and defensible survey results.
-A volunteer intake questionnaire, such as the one used for SurveyLA [shown here](#resource-1), can aid in the process of engaging community members with a range of skills and matching them with tasks that align with individual interests and skills.
+A volunteer intake questionnaire, such as the one used for SurveyLA shown in [resource 7.2](#resource-1), can aid in the process of engaging community members with a range of skills and matching them with tasks that align with individual interests and skills.

 <section class="additional-resource" id="resource-1">

 #### SurveyLA: Volunteer Registration Form

-{% figuregroup '2' 'ch-7-resource-1' '' 'Source: Los Angeles City Planning, Office of Historic Resources' %}
+{% figuregroup '2' 'ch-7-resource-1' '' 'Source: Los Angeles City Planning Office of Historic Resources' %}

 {% accordion '##### Full Text' %}